evdoxiataka/ipme/README.md

 ![image](https://user-images.githubusercontent.com/37831445/97790652-3616c780-1bc2-11eb-948b-54797f199ecb.png)

-### Interactive Pair Plot (IPP)
+## Interactive Pair Plot (IPP)
-The IPP for the probabilistic model of the drivers' reaction times is presented in the following figure.
-See more details about this representation in *Taka et al. 2022*.
+The *IPP* representation of the model is presented in the following figure.
+This visualization was introduced and evaluated in *Taka et al. 2022*.
 ```python
 import ipme
 """